 It’s not only best practice to create some additional compliance policies but if you don’t create them you could run into some other compliance errors.
 I will show you what errors you could receive in part 3 of this blog.

-While talking about this specific built-in compliance policy, let’s extend it a little bit more.
-Did you happen to have read the text when opening the “Compliance policy Settings” in Intune?
-It mentions something about the “built-in device compliance policy” which I am talking about in this blog!
+While discussing this specific built-in compliance policy, let’s extend it a little bit more.
+Did you happen to read the text when opening the “Compliance policy Settings” in Intune?
+It mentions something about the “built-in device compliance policy,” which I am discussing in this blog!

 This setting below “mark devices with no compliance policy assigned as” is default configured to “compliant”..
 Mmm sounds like something like “Has a compliance policy assigned”

-You NEED to change this setting from the default setting, Compliant to Not Compliant, to make sure that all of your devices need to have a compliance policy assigned.
-Otherwise, you could end up having a device that does not meet your company its compliance requirements but could still access the Microsoft 365 Data.
+You need to change this setting from the default setting, Compliant, to Not Compliant to ensure that all of your devices have a compliance policy assigned.
+Otherwise, you could end up with a device that does not meet your company’s compliance requirements but can still access the Microsoft 365 Data.

-Some additional pieces of advice: When creating additional compliance policies, make sure you are targeting USERS and NOT devices.
+Some additional advice: When creating additional compliance policies, make sure you are targeting users rather than devices.

 As shown above, your compliance policies need to be assigned to “All users” if not, they could break.
 In the past, there was NO virtual “all devices” group but Microsoft seemed to change that.
 With this change we “could” assign the compliance policy to “All Devices” but do we want it?
 I will show you the “why” in the part 2.3